isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-11-05-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-The-Supreme-Court-of-Judicature-(Amendment)-Bill.md

 ---
 layout: post
-title:  Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong on The Supreme Court of Judicature (Amendment) Bill
+title:  Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong, on The Supreme Court of Judicature (Amendment) Bill
 date:   2019-11-05
 permalink: /news/parliamentary-speeches/Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-SCJ-Amendment-Bill
 ---